drkvogel/bb-quizzes/doc/trails/trails-doc.md

     Page Size:8K Pages:3 Overflow Pages:None
     Structure:HEAP
     Compression:None
     Key Field   Type            Null    Default Comment
     sesh_id     INTEGER4        No      None    Session ID
-    ntests      INTEGER4    No      None    Number of puzzles completed tinstruct   INGRESDATE  No      None    Time the instructions were shown to the user tstart      INGRESDATE  No      None    Time the quiz was started tfinish     INGRESDATE  No      None    Time the quiz was finished tinsert     INGRESDATE  No      'now'   Time the row was inserted into the database (default 'now') responses   LONG VARCHAR No     None    JSON returned at end of quiz, to be parsed by backend [TODO]
+    ntests      INTEGER4        No      None    Number of puzzles completed tinstruct   INGRESDATE      No      None    Time the instructions were shown to the user tstart      INGRESDATE      No      None    Time the quiz was started tfinish     INGRESDATE      No      None    Time the quiz was finished tinsert     INGRESDATE      No      'now'   Time the row was inserted into the database (default 'now') responses   LONG VARCHAR    No      None    JSON returned at end of quiz, to be parsed by backend ap_1_wrong  INTEGER2        No      None    Number of wrong clicks before correct one ap_1_time   INTEGER2        No      None    Time taken to click correct next circle since start of puzzle ap_1_total  INTEGER1        No      None    Total time elapsed since start of whole game ...
+    ap_8_wrong  INTEGER2        No      None
+    ap_8_time   INTEGER2        No      None
+    ap_8_total  INTEGER1        No      None
+    ar_1_wrong  INTEGER2        No      None
+    ar_1_time   INTEGER2        No      None
+    ar_1_total  INTEGER1        No      None
+    ...
+    ar_25_wrong INTEGER2        No      None
+    ar_25_time  INTEGER2        No      None
+    ar_25_total INTEGER1        No      None
+    bp_1_wrong  INTEGER2        No      None
+    bp_1_time   INTEGER2        No      None
+    bp_1_total  INTEGER1        No      None
+    ...
+    bp_8_wrong  INTEGER2        No      None
+    bp_8_time   INTEGER2        No      None
+    bp_8_total  INTEGER1        No      None
+    br_1_wrong  INTEGER2        No      None
+    br_1_time   INTEGER2        No      None
+    br_1_total  INTEGER1        No      None
+    ...
+    br_25_wrong INTEGER2        No      None
+    br_25_time  INTEGER2        No      None
+    br_25_total INTEGER1        No      None
     Secondary Indices:None
     Constraints:None
     Rules:None